ELTE-DH/drama-corpus/README.md

 The source of the corpus was the collection of the [_Hungarian Electronic Library_](http://mek.oszk.hu) and the collection of the [_Research Centre for the Humanities, Institute for Literary Studies_](https://szovegtar.iti.mta.hu).

-1. The texts were converted into TEI XML format based on the [Text Encoding Initiative](https://tei-c.org/).
+1. The texts were converted into TEI XML format based on the [_Text Encoding Initiative_](https://tei-c.org/).
 The TEI XML files contain the annotation of structural units and the metadata of the dramas.
 The conversion was done manually (level1).
-2. Then, we tokenized the dramas and annotated the grammatical features of words by using [e-magyar](https://github.com/nytud/emtsv), an NLP tool chain for Hungarian texts.
-The level2 folder contains the TEI XML files in which the morphosyntactic features (values of the msd attributes) are annotated in the format of universal dependencies, while the level2_emMorph folder contains the same files in which the morphosyntactic features are annotated in the own format of e-magyar.
+2. Then, we tokenized the poems and annotated the grammatical features of words by using [_e-magyar_](https://github.com/nytud/emtsv), an NLP tool chain for Hungarian texts.
+The level2 folder contains the TEI XML files in which the morphosyntactic features (values of the msd attributes) are annotated in the format of universal dependencies, while the level2\_emMorph folder contains the same files in which the morphosyntactic features are annotated in its own, [_emMorph_](https://e-magyar.hu/en/textmodules/emmorph_codelist) format of e-magyar.

 # Elements and attributes